almazgimaev/sly-blog-multi-image-annotation-/README.md

 In this example, we have 2 groups of images: `group_name_1` (3 images) and `group_name_2` (6 images).
 When you import this project, the application will automatically assign predefined tag to these images with `group_name_1` and `group_name_2` values respectively.
 Then, the application will group images by these tag values.
 The remaining 4 images are not grouped and will be imported without any tags.

-- We have prepared 🔗 [demo data](https://github.com/supervisely-ecosystem/import-images-groups/releases/download/v0.0.1/cars.catalog.zip) for you, so it will help you to quickly reproduce the tutorial without a headache and get an experience and clear understanding of all steps in this tutorial.
+- We have prepared 🔗 [demo data](https://github.com/supervisely-ecosystem/import-images-groups/releases/download/v0.0.1/cars.catalog.zip) for you, so it will help you to quickly reproduce the tutorial without a headache and get an experience and clear understanding of all the steps in this tutorial.

+Alternatively, you can manually upload images using the Import Images application, assign string-type tags to each image you want to group and enable the multiview mode in the Image Labeling Tool settings.

 ## Step 2.
 Import Images

-After preparing your images for import, follow these steps to easily import images groups into Supervisely:
+After preparing your images for import, follow these steps to easily import image groups into Supervisely:

 <blog-app github="import-images-groups/master"></blog-app>